 - Right-click the host and select Maintenance Mode > Enter Maintenance Mode.

 - Select a data evacuation mode and click OK.

 Ensure data accessibility from other hosts

 This is the default option.
 When you power off or remove the host from the cluster, vSAN ensures that all accessible virtual machines on this host remain accessible.
 Select this option if you want to take the host out of the cluster temporarily, for example, to install upgrades, and plan to have the host back in the cluster.
-This option is not appropriate if you want to permanently remove the host from the cluster.
+This option is not appropriate if you want to remove the host from the cluster permanently.

 This is the only evacuation mode available if you are working with a three-host cluster or a vSAN cluster configured with three fault domains.

 Evacuate all data to other hosts

 vSAN evacuates all data to other hosts in the cluster, maintains or fixes availability compliance for the affected components, and protects data when sufficient resources exist in the cluster.
 Select this option if you plan to migrate the host permanently.
 When evacuating data from the last host in the cluster, make sure that you migrate the virtual machines to another datastore and then place the host in maintenance mode.

 This evacuation mode results in the largest amount of data transfer and consumes the most time and resources.
 All the components on the local storage of the selected host are migrated elsewhere in the cluster.
 When the host enters maintenance mode, all virtual machines have access to their storage components and are still compliant with their assigned storage policies.Note:

 If a virtual machine object that has data on the host is not accessible and is not fully evacuated, the host cannot enter the maintenance mode.